2021 Cambridgeshire and Peterborough mayoral election: Candidates

 Three candidates stood for election.
-The Green Party said that they weren't fielding a candidate in order to focus on council elections.
+The Green Party announced that they would not field a candidate in order to focus on council elections.

 Conservative Party

 James Palmer was standing for re-election.
 He was previously a leader of East Cambridgeshire District Council.

 Labour Party

 Nik Johnson, a children's doctor at Hinchingbrooke Hospital, was their candidate.
 He had been the party's parliamentary candidate for Huntingdon in 2015 and 2017, and has served as a district councillor since 2018.
 He defeated Cambridge city councillor Katie Thornburrow in a vote of party members in November 2020.

 Liberal Democrats

 Aidan Van de Weyer, the deputy leader of South Cambridgeshire District Council, was their candidate.

 Campaign

 Palmer, the Conservative candidate, supported a proposed Cambridgeshire Autonomous Metro project that would connect towns and villages across Cambridgeshire and Peterborough using driverless pods.
 The Liberal Democrat candidate, Aidan Van de Weyer, opposed the project and the Labour candidate, Nik Johnson, said he would cancel the whole project.
 Van de Weyer and Johnson opposed plans considered by Palmer to build new garden villages to help fund the metro project.

 Palmer said he was delivering bus franchising.
 Van de Weyer and Johnson also supported bus franchising, and Van de Weyer said Palmer's claims about progressing the process were "hollow" given a lack of progress.
 All three candidates opposed the construction of an incinerator in Wisbech.